anguy079/auto-homelab/docs/github/mkdocs-overview.md

 > 🔧 GitHub doesn’t support one-click toggling of Pages source — it must be set manually in [Settings → Pages](https://github.com/anguy079/auto-homelab/settings/pages).

 ---

-Let me know if you’d like help injecting the countdown timer into your hydrated page or modularizing this setup for multiple services like `radarr`, `sonarr`, etc.